rlmap/agent-engineering-course-notes/glossary/README.md

 # Glossary

-This directory contains a curated glossary of terms, people, products, and concepts relevant to the Reinforcement Learning space.
+This directory contains a curated glossary of terms, people, products, and concepts relevant to the Agent Engineering space.

 ## Files